SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

 ## Summary

-In this module, you have completed the following:
+In this exercise, you have completed the following:

 - Created a lakehouse and uploaded files
 - Created a notebook